Table of Contents:

 The next best option is to finance the panels with a loan.
 Calculate how much financing will cost you in the end and use that to figure out your payback period.
 You can get loans from a bank, credit union, finance company, or even a solar installer.

-Some companies also offer leasing options, where you make a fixed lease payment but don’t own the panels.
+Some companies also offer solar leasing options, where you make a fixed lease payment but don’t own the panels.
 We don't recommend this arrangement because the long-term savings are lower and you can’t claim the federal tax credit.

-Net metering gives you credit for the excess energy your grid-connected solar panels create.
+Net meteringgives you credit for the excess energy your grid-connected solar panels create.
 States that have full net metering provide a one-to-one credit for the energy you send.
 So, if you pay 16 cents per kWh, you get 16 cents for each kWh you provide to the grid.
 This is called the retail rate.

 Net metering can reduce your electricity bill to $0 (besides minimum charges).
 Even though your home uses energy from the grid at night, your system has produced enough during the day to cover more than you need in that 24-hour period.
 Most states with net metering allow credits to roll over indefinitely or for the billing year, so you can use credits you earn in the summer for the fall.